2017-2018 Catalog > Undergraduate Studies

 Hood College reviews applications on a rolling basis, typically releasing decisions within two weeks of receipt of a completed application file.
 There are some differences noted below based on the type of student making application.

-• The first round of admission decisions will be mailed October 1.
+• The first round of fall admission decisions will be mailed the first week of October.

 • Rolling admission until priority deadline of March 1.